mertall/mertall/_pages/about.md

 ---
 ### Microbiologist turned Mathematician

 Mridul came into college as a Microbiology major with ambition to get a Medical Doctorate.
-During his first qaurter Mridul opted out of taking an easier Life Sciences Calculus series and opted for Engineering Calculus series on a simple pretense- to push his own concieved notions of what he can and cannot learn.
+During his first quarter Mridul opted out of taking an easier Life Sciences Calculus series and opted for Engineering Calculus series on a simple pretense- to push his own concieved notions of what he can and cannot learn.
 This was an intimdating time in Mridul's life as he struggled greatly with Math since 6th grade.
 After success in college Calculus, Mridul makes it a point to do the things he finds most challenging.
-This attitude contributed to Mridul's decision to switch majors to Math.
+This attitude contributed to Mridul's decision to switch his major to Math.
 More notably, Mridul has found this attitude is allowing him to delve into projects where he is not considered an expert but rather someone who is willing to deeply and quickly learn.
 While working on these projects Mridul came across the idea of a [servant leader](https://www.forbes.com/sites/forbescoachescouncil/2020/03/11/traditional-leadership-vs-servant-leadership/?sh=625ff0d4451e) and continues to practice and reflect on his servitude to others and their success.

 ---
 ### Blast to the Past